Monkeybin11/OKHOSTING.UI/Readme.md

 To integrate a fully working and also multi platform ORM and integrated CRUD UI generation on top of OKHOSTING.UI.

 So you could create full multiplatform apps for CRUD operations very fast.
-And them add some customization, all in the PCLs.
+And them add some customization, all from one code base in PCL libraries.